displague/vagrant-linode/README.md

 - `provider.image` - A string representing the image to use when creating a new linode (e.g. `Debian 6.0 x64`).
 The available options may be found on Linode's new linode [form](https://cloud.linode.com/linodes/new).
-   It defaults to `Ubuntu 14.04 x64`.
+   It defaults to `Ubuntu 14.04 LTS`.
-- `provider.region` - A string representing the region to create the new linode in.
-It defaults to `nyc2`.
+- `provider.datacenter` - A string representing the region to create the new linode in.
+It defaults to `newark`.
-- `provider.size` - A string representing the size to use when creating a new linode (e.g. `1gb`).
-It defaults to `512mb`.
+- `provider.plan` - A string representing the size to use when creating a new linode (e.g. `Linode 2048`).
+It defaults to `Linode 1024`.
 - `provider.private_networking` - A boolean flag indicating whether to enable a private network interface (if the region supports private networking).
-It defaults to `false`.
-- `provider.backups_enabled` - A boolean flag indicating whether to enable backups for the linode.
 It defaults to `false`.
 - `provider.ssh_key_name` - A string representing the name to use when creating a Linode SSH key for linode authentication.
 It defaults to `Vagrant`.
 - `provider.setup` - A boolean flag indicating whether to setup a new user